 - a user-pays internet service for general internet use such as search engines and email.

-Internet Usage at the Library - Wellington City Libraries
+Internet access on library PCs - Wellington City Libraries

 Wellington City library membership is free to all residents.
 People who live outside the city are welcome in the libraries, but need to apply for Out of Towner or Annual Subscription membership to borrow library material.